-The City Manager shall be designated as Purchasing Director.

-- (a) The City Manager may delegate to Department Directors portions of these responsibilities as they relate to purchasing as set forth above.
-The City Manager is specifically authorized to delegate contracting authority to bind the City for all legal purposes as follows: - (1) Department Directors are authorized to execute contracts in amounts of \$25,000 or less, provided the costs of such agreements are authorized in the current budget. - (b) The purchasing director, or his designee, shall maintain sufficient documentation of all purchase transactions to provide evidence of compliance with the requirements of state and federal law, and the provisions of this Code. - (c) The purchasing director, or his designee, shall approve or deny all purchase requests and shall report to the council on any purchase requiring council approval. - (d) The purchasing director, or his designee, have the authority to resolve solicitation and contract award protests. - (e) No purchase or contract for services of any kind or description, payment for which is to be made from funds of the city, shall be made by the purchasing director, or any officer, employee or agent of the city, except in the manner set forth in this Article, and unless said purchase is in accordance with the adopted city budget.
+- (a) The City Manager shall be designated as Purchasing Director. - (b) The City Manager may delegate to Department Directors portions of these responsibilities as they relate to purchasing as set forth above.
+The City Manager is specifically authorized to delegate contracting authority to bind the City for all legal purposes as follows: - (1) Department Directors are authorized to execute contracts in amounts of \$25,000 or less, provided the costs of such agreements are authorized in the current budget. - (c) The purchasing director, or the purchasing director's designee, shall - (1) maintain sufficient documentation of all purchase transactions to provide evidence of compliance with the requirements of state and federal law, and the provisions of this Code; - (2) approve or deny all purchase requests and shall report to the council on any purchase requiring council approval; - (3) have the authority to resolve solicitation and contract award protests. - (d) No purchase or contract for services of any kind or description, payment for which is to be made from funds of the city, shall be made by the purchasing director, or any officer, employee or agent of the city, except in the manner set forth in this Article, and unless said purchase is in accordance with the adopted city budget.

 Sec.
-3-213 Purchases in General12
+3-213 Purchases in General

 - (a) Purchases under \$10,000.
-Whenever any contemplated purchase or contract for services is for the sum of less than \$10,000, the Purchasing Director, or his designee, may order the item as needed without further formality, subject to Sec.
-3-24, if applicable; however the local preference provisions set forth in Section 3-221 below should be considered. - (b) Purchases from \$10,000 to \$50,000.
-Whenever any contemplated purchase or contract for services is for the sum of at least \$10,000 but not more than \$50,000, the purchasing director, or his designee, shall obtain at least three written quotes on vendor letterhead, if possible.
-He may solicit quotes or advertise for quotes using the procedure provided in this Article.
-Upon review of the quotes, he shall award the purchase or contract to the most advantageous bidder. - (c) Purchases in Excess of \$50,000.
-No single purchase or contract in an amount in excess of \$50,000, where the purchase and/or funds were not approved in the budget, shall be awarded without prior council approval.
+Whenever any contemplated purchase or contract for services is for the sum of less than \$10,000, the Purchasing Director, or the Purchasing Director's designee, may order the item as needed without further formality, subject to Sec.
+3-24, if applicable. - (b) Purchases from \$10,000 to \$50,000.
+Whenever any contemplated purchase or contract for services is for the sum of at least \$10,000 but not more than \$50,000, the Purchasing Director, or the Purchasing Director's designee, shall obtain at least three written quotes on vendor letterhead, if possible.
+The Purchasing Director may solicit quotes or advertise for quotes using the procedure provided in this Article.
+Upon review of the quotes, the Purchasing Director shall award the purchase or contract to the most advantageous bidder. - (c) Purchases in Excess of \$50,000.
+No single purchase or contract in an amount in excess of \$50,000, where the purchase was not approved by Council in the budget or as a separate item, shall be awarded without prior council approval.
 Unless otherwise exempted under this Article, all such purchases shall be made in accordance with Section 3-215. - (d) Purchases of Utilities.
-Purchases of water, sewer, electrical, and telephone services where the purchasing manager has determined that the services can only be obtained from one provider under Section 214 of this Code are exempt from the requirements of this Section.
+Purchases of water, sewer, electrical, and telephone services where the purchasing manager has determined that the services can only be obtained from one provider under Section 3-214 of this Code are exempt from the requirements of this Section.